MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/sap-and-powerplatform-extend-landing-zone.md

 ms.custom: e2e-sap
 ---

-# Extend your SAP landing zone to support Power Platform
+# Extend an SAP landing zone to support Power Platform

 This article is part of the "SAP and Power Platform" article series.